Skip to main content

 How to Read a Profit & Loss Statement (Even If You're Not an Accountant)

 The problem?
 Most small business owners glance at the bottom line and move on.
-That's like checking only the final score of a game without knowing which plays worked and which didn't.
+That's like reading only the last page of a book and assuming you know the plot.
 Here's how to actually read your P&L.

 Start at the Top: Revenue